Bio:

 Frank Lopez is a visual artist specializing in 19th – 21st century photographic integration.
-Raised in Dallas, Frank earned his degree in Photography from East Texas State University (now TAMU-Commerce) in 1990 and has worked in the photographic field ever since.
-Frank has instructed at the university, secondary school and/or professional workshop level for the better part of 33 years and is a frequent guest lecturer based on experimental and cultural imagery.
-Frank leads the international award-winning Photography Program at Greenhill School, a coed independent school in Addison, TX.
-His students have won at local, national and international competitions and have exhibited alongside professional artists.
-Greenhill Photography remains an issues-based program detailing student experience of gender, LGBTQ2+ issues, racial and cultural identity, and personal discovery.
+Raised in Dallas, Frank earned his degree in Photography from East Texas State University (now East Texas A&M) in 1990 and has worked in the photography field ever since.
+Frank has instructed at the university, secondary school and/or professional workshop level for the better part of 35 years, and is a frequent guest lecturer based on experimental and cultural imagery.
+Frank leads the international award-winning Photography Program at Greenhill School, a co-ed independent school in Addison, TX.
+Greenhill Photography is an issues-based program detailing experiences based upon gender, LGBTQ2+ issues, racial/cultural identity, environmental, and personal discovery issues.
 It remains a 19th – 21st integrated technology program.

 He is available for commissions, print sales, lectures and workshops.